HewlettPackard/python-opsramp/README.md

   - get\_alert\_technologies() -> a list of dicts each describing one alert technology known to this OpsRamp instance.
   - get\_nocs() -> a list of dicts each describing one NOC known to this OpsRamp instance.
   - get\_device\_types() -> a list of dicts each describing device type known to this OpsRamp instance.

+import opsramp.metrics

+- class MetricsApi() _the metrics API subtree for this OpsRamp instance_
+  - get(pattern) -> returns metric definitions or time series values, depending on the pattern.
+  This a raw interface to the GET portions of the OpsRamp metrics API and you should consult the OpsRamp documentation for the syntax that is permitted in pattern.
+  - search(pattern) -> returns metric _time series_ values matching the pattern.
+These patterns
+  can be quite complex and you should refer to the OpsRamp API documentation for the syntax.

 import opsramp.tenant